lili2311/blog/_posts/2014-07-22-Canvas-Particles.md

 1. Initializing a Canvas
 2. Drawing circles
-1. Simple animation for particle movement using SetInterval
+3. Simple animation for particle movement using SetInterval
-1. Improving the code using RequestAnimationFrame
+4. Improving the code using RequestAnimationFrame

 1. **Initializing Canvas**
+2. **Drawing circles**
+3. **Simple animation for particle movement using SetInterval**
+4. **Improving the code using RequestAnimationFrame**

  Particles.js: